common-voice/common-voice/bundler/uploader/README.md

 ## Authentication

-API keys are created in the MDC platform under your proofile settings.
+API keys are created in the MDC platform under your profile settings.
 Dev and prod environments use separate accounts and keys.

 Set the key for your target environment: